 “Somebody left his umbrella in the office.
 Could you please let him know where he can get it?”

-“Somebody left his or her umbrella in the office.
-Could you please let him or her know where they can get it?”
+“Somebody left an umbrella in the office.
+Could you please let that person know where to get it?”

 INDEFINITE PRONOUNS (SINGULAR) Indefinite pronouns refer to nonspecific persons or things.
 Any, each, everyone, none, someone, anybody, either, everything, no one, something, anyone, everybody, and neither.
 Even though some indefinite pronouns have plural meanings, treat them as grammatically singular.

 - Everyone in my English class does their homework.

 - Everyone in my English class does his home work.

 - Everyone in my English class does his or her homework.

 - All of the students in my English class do their homework.

 “The patient should be told at the outset how much they will be required to pay.”

 ‘The patient’ is singular, thus pronoun-antecedent agreement would indicate the use of ‘their’ is wrong.